 2.4.
 Data collection and Analysis

-From April 2017 to June 2017 the questionnaires were distributed among emergency nurses in different shifts and asked to fill in via self-report.
+From April 2017 to June 2017 the questionnaires were distributed among emergency nurses in different shifts and to be asked to fill in via self-report.
 Data analysis was performed using SPSS software.
-Demographic data, professional autonomy and moral distress were analyzed by descriptive statistics (frequency, percentage, mean and standard deviation). * The correlation of professional autonomy and moral distress was analyzed by inferential statistics (Pearson correlation).
+Demographic data, professional autonomy and moral distress were analyzed by descriptive statistics (frequency, percentage, mean and standard deviation). *After evaluating and confirming the normality of variables, the correlation of professional autonomy and moral distress with demographic characters was analyzed by t test, ANOVA and Pearson correlation.
+The liner multivariate regression model was used for prediction of contextual factors effects.

 3. Results